This activity is suitable for all ages and can be simplified or extended to suit your child/children.

 • Ask your children to mix different colours using colour theory.
 They could add white or black to make different shades.

-• What about asking your children to give the colours names that they think describe the colour to others.
+• What about asking your children to make up descriptive names for the colours.
 This is what paint charts do.